llJll/FacileDeepReinforcementLearning/README.md

 ### Preparation of Virtual Environment (VENV) and Python3
 Please refer the complete [guide](https://docs.python-guide.org/starting/installation/).

-Here is an example using virtualenv and default interpreter python2.7
+#### Here is an example using virtualenv and default interpreter python2.7 under Mac OSX

 Install python3 by homebrew, which doesn't affet system python.

 `brew install python3`

 Create a virtual environmet named python3 under `{your_folder}/virtualenv`